crazyhottommy/pyflow-ChIPseq/README.md

 It also helps for merging the fastq files from two different rounds of sequencing.
 I know sequencing tag `11` and `12` with the same sample name and chromatin mark name are for the same sample, so I can merge them together programatically.

 I also know that `G` is a Input control sample, I can then call peaks, make Input subtracted bigwigs etc using a IP vs Input pattern.
 (A_vs_G, B_vs_G).
+Same idea can be used for `tumor` and `control` for whole genome sequencing when calling mutations and copynumber.

 Many other people out of our lab let me process their data, I can not enforce naming of the files before they carry out the experiments.
 That's why I require them to give me a `meta.txt` file instead.